 GH: It smells like moss and mud to me.
 The natural world of it is a very huge aspect for me as well.
 It’s really important and I often see landscapes or waterways when I smell and taste.

 TG: Just curious, are those landscapes or waterways life size?

 GH: No, they’re very intimate; whether it’s like a river bank or a dried up gravel bed or other things like that.
 It’s literally like a section of earth or an overturned log or a crushed flowers or what have you.
 Those are the only visuals I tend to pick up.

 TG: So the overall impression of the wine gives you something like that?

 GH: Yes and sometimes it’s kind of fecund and gross like a tide pool with rotting critters.

 GH: That their voice is relevant.
-I tell people that they don’t have to describe the wine but what I’m asking them to do and what other people in this community will ask to them to do is to share some sort of connection around what’s in the glass.
+I tell people that they don’t have to describe the wine.
+What I’m asking them to do and what other people in this community will ask to them to do is to share some sort of connection around what’s in the glass.
 So they can come up with any kind of entry point in terms of describing it.
 They can describe wine musically or as a person.
 They can describe it as an emotion or they can dissect it and totally take it apart.
 They can describe a wine as the color purple.
-But at some point you have to have a connection to the understanding that the language is bringing to two people.
-What you’re doing trying to do is to connect over something that isn’t saying anything at all.
+At some point you have to have a connection to the understanding that language is bringing to two people.
+What you’re trying to do is to connect over something that isn’t saying anything at all.
 It’s like when you’re trying to connect over a piece of art.
 It’s just that with wine you have so many more cues than just visual.
-So you can say a wine reminds you of a piece of velvet because that’s true for you.
+You can say a wine reminds you of a piece of velvet because that’s true for you.
 It’s all about finding a way to connect.

 GH: I agree.
 You just can’t expect people to come into a first tasting and start getting a lot of things right away.
 But your smell memory is yours and if you smell Clorox in a wine or Barbie legs it’s fine.
 It’s more like you’ve got all these memories logged and you can use them with wine.